stolostron/rhacm-docs/governance/create_policy.md

 A cluster policy is created.

-To manage your policies, see [Managing a security policy](../governance/manage_grc_policy.md) for more information.
+To manage your policies, see [Manage security policies](manage_policy_overview.md) for more information.
 You can also create custom policy controllers to enforce specific policies.
-For more information, see [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).
+For more information, see [Policy controllers](policy_controllers.md).

-See [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](../governance/compliance_intro.md) for more information about policies.
+See [Governance and risk](compliance_intro.md) for more information about policies.